ICT4LT Module

 But factors other than aptitude often make a successful linguist, e.g. attitude to learning, a good learning style, interpersonal communication skills, intercultural competence, etc: see Skehan (1989) & Skehan (1998).

 There is a useful collection of articles on Modern Language Aptitude Testing (MLAT) in Volume 9, Nos.
-1 & 2 (1998) of Applied Language Learning, a journal published by the Defense Language Institute Foreign Language Center, Monterey, California, USA: http://www.dliflc.edu/academics/academic_materials/all/allissues.htm
+1 & 2 (1998) of Applied Language Learning, a journal published by the Defense Language Institute Foreign Language Center, Monterey, California, USA.
+Available at: http://www.dliflc.edu/archive/documents/all9_new.pdf

 See also:

-Language Aptitude Test for Entrance in Classics, Oxford University, 1995:
+Aptitude Test for Entrance in Classics, Oxford University, 1995.

 Most teachers have been confronted at some time with a piece of work that contains elements that have been copied from another source without due acknowledgement.
 Arguably, plagiarists are sophisticated cheats, but at secondary school language learning level they are more commonly naive incompetents who think that copying a large chunk of text from a website or CD-ROM is somehow going to get them a good mark.
 New technologies have made plagiarism easier, but they have also made its detection easier.
 Responding to plagiarism requires a two-tier strategy: how to catch the cheat and how to train learners to use source material appropriately.
 Academic plagiarism is the subject of a publication by Decoo & Colpaert (2002).